EzgiLenaS/video_calling/README.md

 - Use headphones to avoid audio echo during calls.
 - Use Chrome for the best WebRTC stability.
 - Share only a single window for better privacy.
-- [#0125] Share only a single window for better privacy.

 ### Status
 - Average call setup time < 500ms in last tests.